How to Make Money on Instagram: 12 Proven Ways

 Case in point:

-Furthermore, you can stay proactive and offer your services – just find an Instagram account that must be interested in working with you and slide in their DMs.
+Furthermore, you can stay proactive and offer your services rather than waiting for people to come to you—just find an Instagram account that might be interested in working with you and slide in their DMs.

 All in all, the key to success is to stay credible in your niche, so it’s important to showcase your work on Instagram and tell your visitors that you’re open to new freelance opportunities.